shai200/CoinATM-Deck/README.md

 | Reserves | 5% | Buffer for opportunities |

 > We don’t burn cash — we build trust and momentum.

 ---

+## 👥 Team
+### *Founder-led.
+Focused.
+Visionary.*

+**👤 Shai Lev — Founder & CEO**
+- Full-stack developer, crypto early adopter, and educator since 2017.
+- Creator of the original recurring Bitcoin savings model validated with real users.
+- Experienced in product development, DevOps, and digital education.
+- Passionate about financial freedom and the decentralization of money.

+**🧭 Strategic Growth Plan:**
+- Build a **Board of Advisors** composed of leaders in:
+  - Fintech and payments.
+  - Bitcoin education and adoption.
+  - Compliance and regulatory frameworks.
+  - SaaS growth and venture scaling.

+> *Solo founder today — building a strategic advisory circle for tomorrow.*

+---